spinnaker/kleat/migration/README.md

   persistent store type is enabled.
 Kleat does not recognize this field and instead requires that the flag `enabled: true` be set on the persistent store that should be used.
+- Using `redis` as a persistent store for `front50` is no longer supported.
+All other uses of `redis` continue to be supported.
 - Halyard specified `canary.serviceIntegrations` as a list, with each integration specifying its type under a `name` key.
 Kleat requires `canary.serviceIntegrations` to be specified as a map with each type as a key.